stereobooster/braindb/packages/docs/src/content/docs/notes/dataview.md

 - start with the simplest option
   - `SELECT column FROM "doesn't matter"`
     - change SQL to omit `FROM`
+      - or simply ignore `FROM`, to be compatible with standard SQL
     - define built-in fields
     - what about `frontmatter` fields, shall I use columns names like `fm.something` or `frontmatter.something`, to avoid confusion with built-in fields?
       - but what about fields that user can override in frontmatter?